teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

     * The type `eof_action_index_t` is the smallest of one, two or four bytes that can hold the value of the `eofActionCount` field plus one.
 * The `eofAction` field's type is changed to `eof_action_t[eofActionCount]`.
 * For each state, duplicate values of the `actionTerminal` field are allowed.
-    * Nevertheless, the count of shift actions for a given state and terminal MUST NOT be greater than one.
-In other words, "shift-shift" conflicts are not allowed to be encoded.

 ## Extensibility